uhh-lt/SCoT/userGuide.md

 ![Edit column](./images/scot_with_edit_column.png)

 The functionalities available in the edit column are explained in detail in the sections below.
+The edit column can be closed via the "Close" Button at the bottom.

 The button "Reset Zoom" resets all the zooming and panning activity to 0.
 You can zoom into the graph by scrolling in the box with the graph and pan by pressing and the moving the cursor within the box.